codefresh-io/docs.codefresh.io/_docs/gitops-quick-start/products/quick-start-product-create.md

 ##### Step-by-step

+1. Do one of the following:
+    * If you clicked **Create Product** from the Environments page in the previous quick start, continue from _step 3_.
+    * If not, continue from _step 2_.
 1. In the Codefresh UI, from the sidebar, select **Products**.
 1. Click **Add Product**.
 1. Define the following: